AllGoodPlanes/GolangWebApp/README.md

 Added password encryption - encrypted password saved to PostgresDb hosted by Heroku
 Added dbconnect file with global variable & init for opening Postgres & Mongo databases
 Added browser-side javascript registration input verification
-Added Server-side (Golang) registration input verification - including check for duplicate e.mails & usernames
+Added Server-side (Golang) registration input verification - including check for duplicate e.mails & usernames, i.e. all essential info' requested has been input, all requested elements of the password included - numbers, length etc
-  -  all essential info' requested has been input, all requested elements of the password included - numbers, length etc Added e.mailed link as part of registration process
+Added e.mailed link as part of registration process
 Added authorisation
 That website pages look good on all types of device - making available on Heroku for testing